Best Commuter Bike Helmets to Keep Your Head Safe in 2023

 Fits perfectly with your electric commuter bike

-The Urbanize adult bicycle helmet by Lazer is the premium choice that is packed full of features for high-speed e-bikers and city commuters.
+The G1 adult bicycle helmet by Lazer is the premium choice that is packed full of features for high-speed e-bikers and city commuters.

-This helmet includes NTA MIPS technology, providing extra protection against rotational impacts injuries, earning it a coveted five stars from Virginia Tech.
-This helmet also has a panoramic lens that can be secured to the helmet magnetically when not in use.
-This helps keep debris and bugs out of your eyes on those fast rides through the city.
+This helmet includes MIPS technology, providing extra protection against rotational impact injuries, earning it a coveted five stars from Virginia Tech.
+This helmet also has excellent ventilation with 22 vents that direct airflow around your head.

-The Urbanize is extremely easy to fit, it uses an ATS system that provides progressive adjustments, eliminating pressure points when tightening.
-Once on, you can secure it quickly with a magnetic strap buckle.
+The Urbanize is extremely easy to fit, it uses an ARS fit system that provides progressive adjustments, eliminating pressure points when tightening.
+Once on, you can secure it quickly with a strap buckle.

 - MIPS technology